thaDev404/grpc-dotnet-client-server/README.md

 ## Usage

 Set startup project on the solution as multiple projects.
-Set The GrpcServer as the first startup project and set GrpcClient as the second startup project
+Set The GrpcServer as the first startup project and set GrpcClient as the second startup project.
+Run the solution, to invoke the server and client simultaeneously in that order.

 ## License